berti92/mega_calendar/README.md

 <h2>History</h2>

+1.7.4 Fixed redmine 4.0.x bug, where issues could not be opened

 1.7.3 Fixed specific redmine 4.1 bugs, were issues were not shown or issues could not be saved.
 Holidays are using now the format_date function

 1.7.2: Dropped support for redmine < 4 and added support for redmine 4